codingrex/Long-Term-Auronomy/README.md

 * This environment is **highly dynamic** (the location of many objects in the evironment can be changed throughout the time)
 * There are **human** involved in this environment (people walking around)

-## Step 1: Building and testing the research platform
+## Part 1: Building and testing the research platform

 ### 1. The robot
 The first step for this project is to select and test a reasonable research platform (mobile robot) that fits to